naturalnat/naturalnat.github.io/_posts/2019-08-13-cli_gem_portfolio_project.markdown

 Beginning the project was intimidating.
 The walkthrough videos that were posted on the assignment page helped a lot.
 After getting the bin files set up and working, coding the rest of the methods that would display a menu and the results was not so bad -- I felt relatively confident after all of the lab work in coding those methods.

-The scraper was one of the more frustrating components of the lab to build and took a lot of trial and error to get working in order for it to be able to list the NYC Council website and list the Council Members.
+The scraper was one of the more frustrating components of the lab to build and took a lot of trial and error to get working in order for it to be able to list the NYC

+website and list the Council Members.
 Other Officials, like the Borough Presidents and the Mayor, I hardcoded, so only current elected officials are retured.
 This is something I would like to expand on in the future, in addition to including more options for elected offices and information about them to be returned.

 edit:
 With some help from Flatiron instructors, I changed my scraper code and made it a little more complex.
 Instead of only listing the Council Members, I changed the code to provide the URL of their profile site.
-Additionally, I added another menu, which allows the user to select a council member to recieve more options on.
-This part was fun, because it requires a second scraper, which scrapes the profile pages of council members based on the user input.
+Additionally, I added another menu, which allows the user to select a Council Member to recieve more options on.
+This part was fun, because it requires a second scraper, which scrapes the profile pages of Council Members based on the user input.

-The first scraper, which gather a list of names and corresponding websites, creates an instance of a council member with their name and a URL:
+The first scraper, which gather a list of names and corresponding websites, creates an instance of a Council Member with their name and a URL:

     class Electedofficials::Scraper